plexypay/docs-portal/docs/online_payments/manage_payments/capture.md

 # Capture

-Partial or full capture request.
+This endpoint allows you to make partial or full capture requests for transactions with the status "authorized".
-Only transactions with status "authorized" can be captured.
+Only transactions with the status "authorized" can be captured.

 #### Endpoints

 <EndpointsTab method="post" url="/payments/{transactionId}/capture" />

-#### Request header parametres:
+#### Request header parameters:

 <table>
    <thead>